alsaedwy/devsecops-servisbot-challenge-solution/SOLUTION.md

 - All database interactions within the code ([main.js](src/main.js)) use parameterized queries.
 ### 5. Secure the Docker Containers
 - Used non-root user for both the database and node container.
+- >[!NOTE]
+> Additions withing GitHub Actions are untested, but meant to be a demo of _one way of how I'd integrate code and container scanning tools._
 - Added some (untested) GitHub Workflows examples to scan the container image & code.

 #### These changes (1 -> 5) collectively enhance the application's security, maintainability, and deployment process.